Title

 Republic Act No. 9853 amends Republic Act No. 9280, clarifying the practice of the customs broker profession and setting qualifications for admission, while repealing conflicting laws and regulations.

-It means making representations on behalf of importer-clients before the Bureau of Customs and other government agencies.
+It means making representations in behalf of importer-clients in the Bureau of Customs (BOC) and other government agencies.

-All laws, presidential decrees, executive orders, memorandum orders, administrative orders, rules and regulations or parts thereof contrary or inconsistent with RA 9853 are repealed, modified or amended accordingly.
+It provides a repealing/modifying clause: all laws, presidential decrees, executive orders, memorandum orders, other administrative orders, rules and regulations, or parts thereof that are contrary to or inconsistent with RA 9853 are repealed, modified, or amended accordingly.

 Analyze Cases Smarter, Faster